AZimmerman13/energy_price/README.md

 #### Partial Dependence <a name="Partial-Dependence"></a>
 While the feature importance shows the magnitude of a feature's effect on price, it does not tell us anything about directionality.
 Partial dependence plots help to shed some light on how some of these features impact energy prices.
+Partial dependence plots show how the target changes alongside a selected feature, hollding all other features constant.

-* Not sure how to interpret these graphs?
+* Still not sure how to interpret these graphs?
 Check out the documentation [here](https://scikit-learn.org/stable/modules/partial_dependence.html).

 Here we see the top three most important features, each clearly with a positive effect on price.